 They say you can’t get what you don’t ask for.
 That’s true.
 But it pays to know the value of what you’re asking for and, more importantly, what you can give in return.
-So if you’re an aspiring blogger or influencer just getting started with upleap or someone who already has a bit of clout and would like to leverage the audience you’ve cultivated, here are the best ways to approach brands.
+So if you’re an aspiring blogger or influencer just getting started or someone who already has a bit of clout and would like to leverage the audience you’ve cultivated, here are the best ways to approach brands.

 4 TIPS ON HOW TO APPROACH BRANDS AS A BLOGGER OR INFLUENCER

 Study the brand you’ll approach

 Before you even think about sending an email to a brand, make sure their branding is aligned with yours.
 (Unless you want your social media accounts or blog to just be an ads page for a bunch of things that don’t relate to you and what you stand for.)
 Learn what the brand is about.
 If it’s a good fit, go right ahead and reach out.
 But make sure you’re prepared!

 Be armed with a real proposal

 I can’t tell you how many times I’ve received “collaboration proposals” from “bloggers.”
 On good days (those when I’m more generous with my time and patience), I decline their proposals and say we don’t currently have plans to do product seeding or influencer outreach.
 Most days, I just don’t reply.
 And to be honest, it’s because I get so annoyed by what they say.
 Here’s a sample.